Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic screenshot [-h] [--main_gff MAIN_GFF] [--side_gffs SIDE_GFFS]
                                 [--fasta FASTA]
                                 [--frag_wig_folder FRAG_WIG_FOLDER]
                                 [--tex_wig_folder TEX_WIG_FOLDER]
                                 [--height HEIGHT] [--tex_libs TEX_LIBS]
                                 [--frag_libs FRAG_LIBS] [--present PRESENT]
                                 [--output_folder OUTPUT_FOLDER]
                                 [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --main_gff MAIN_GFF, -mg MAIN_GFF
                             Screenshot will based on the position of main_gff file to generate screenshot.
       --side_gffs SIDE_GFFS, -sg SIDE_GFFS
-	                        If you want to import some gff files to compare with --main_gff, please assign here.
-You can input more than one gff files, just use comma to separate them.
+                            If comparing between other features and --main_gff is needed, please assign the other gff files here.
+For multiple gff files, just use comma to separate them.
       --fasta FASTA, -f FASTA
                             The path of genome fasta folder.
       --frag_wig_folder FRAG_WIG_FOLDER, -fw FRAG_WIG_FOLDER
-	                        If you want to include the information of fragmented wig file, please assign the folder.
+                            If the information of fragmented wig file is required, please assign the folder.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER
-	                        If you want to include the information of tex+/- wig file, please assign the folder.
+                            If the information of TEX+/- wig file is required, please assign the folder.
       --height HEIGHT, -he HEIGHT
-	                        You can assign the height of screenshot.
+                            The height of screenshot.
 Default is 1500.
       --tex_libs TEX_LIBS, -tl TEX_LIBS
-	                        If you want to include the tex+/- wig file, please also assign proper format here.
-The format is: wig_file_name:tex_treat_or_not(tex or notex):condition
+                            If the TEX+/- wig file is required, please also assign proper format here.
+The format is:
+                            wig_file_name:TEX+/-(tex or notex):condition_id(intege
-	                        _id(integer):replicate_id(alphabet):strand(+ or -).
-If
+                            r):replicate_id(alphabet):strand(+ or -).
+For multiple
-	                        you have multiple wig files, please use comma to separate the wig files.
-For example,
+                            wig files, please use comma to separate the wig files.
-	                        wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
       --frag_libs FRAG_LIBS, -fl FRAG_LIBS
-	                        If you want to include the fragmented wig file, please also assign proper format here.
-The format is: wig_fil e_name:fragmented(frag):condition_id(integer):replicat
+                            If the fragmented wig file is required, please also assign proper format here.
+The format is: wig_file_nam e:fragmented(frag):condition_id(integer):replicate_id(
-	                        e_id(alphabet):strand(+ or -).
-If you have multiple wig files, please use comma to separate the wig files.
+                            alphabet):strand(+ or -).
+For multiple wig files, please use comma to separate the wig files.
 For example, wig1:frag:1:a:+,wig2:frag:1:a:-.
       --present PRESENT, -p PRESENT
-	                        Which type that you want to present in the screenshot. expand/collapse/squish.
+                            The type of presentation in the screenshot. expand/collapse/squish.
 Default is expand.
       --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
                             Please assign the output folder.
-It will create a sub-folder "screenshots" in the output folder to store the results.
+It will create a sub- folder "screenshots" in the output folder to store the results.

 - Output files